Adur Local Plan - Emerging

 Following publication of the Proposed Submission Adur Local Plan 2014 it had been intended that the Local Plan would be submitted in March 2015, following the publication stage and assessment of the representations received.
 It had been anticipated that the Local Plan would then be submitted to the Secretary of State in March 2015.
 However, some proposed changes relating to one of the strategic allocations in the Plan, New Monks Farm, were raised in representations to the Council.
 Following this, amended proposals for the site were submitted to the Council for consideration.
 A consultation exercise was carried out (see below).
 Consequently, amendments to the strategic allocation (as well as amendments relating to other matters) have been included within a revised version of the Local Plan, called 'Amendments to the Proposed Adur Local Plan 2016'.

-It is intended that this document will be formally published under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 to allow for representations to be made as to whether the proposed amendments meet the 'Tests of Soundness' and/or are legally compliant.
+It is intended that this document will be formally published under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+This is to allow representations to be made whether the proposed amendments meet the 'Tests of Soundness' and/or are legally compliant.
 (The Amendments will be clearly indicated for ease of understanding).

 Further information on the formal publication dates, and details as to where the Amendments to the Proposed Submission Adur Local Plan (2016) and other documents can be viewed will be made available nearer the time.